EPFL-LCN/neuronaldynamics-exercises/doc/exercises/hopfield-network.rst

 Question:
 ~~~~~~~~~
-Compute the capacity C of an N=10x10 network.
+Using the value :math:`C_{store}` given in the book, how many patterns can you store in a N=10x10 network?
+Use this number **K** in the next question:

 Question:
 ~~~~~~~~~
-Create an N=10x10 network and store a checkerboard pattern together with **C random patterns**.
+Create an N=10x10 network and store a checkerboard pattern together with **(K-1) random patterns**.
 Then initialize the network with the **unchanged** checkerboard pattern.
 Let the network evolve for five iterations.

 Rerun your script a few times.
 What do you observe?